slazav/mapsoft2-libs/geo_data/Formats.md

 ----------
 ## GeoJSON format

-Mapsoft2 supports reading and writing GeoJSON files (tracks and waypoints).
+Mapsoft2 supports reading and writing GeoJSON files.
 All data fields of Mapsoft structures are supported (should be no data loss).
+Maps are written as a GeoJSON extension.

 Waypoint lists are written in separate FeatureCollections.
-When reading a FeatureCollection (including the topmost one) is converted to a waypoint list in two cases: if it contains at least one waypoint inside; if it does not contain any features, in this case empty waypoint list is created.
-In GeoJSON FeatureCollections can contain tracks or other FeatureCollections.
-Mapsoft converts this to a "flat" stucture with waypoint lists and tracks.
+When reading a FeatureCollection (including the topmost one) is converted to a waypoint list in two cases: if it contains at least one waypoint inside; if it does not contain any features or maps, in this case empty waypoint list is created.
+FeatureCollections can contain tracks or other FeatureCollections (as it is described in GeoJson standard) and list of maps (mapsoft2 extension).
+This is converted to a "flat" mapsoft stucture with waypoint lists, tracks, and map lists.

 Track is always written as a Feature with MultiLineString coordinates (even if it contains one segment), but can be read also from a LineString.

+MapList is written as a FeatureCollection with non-standard fields:
+`"ms2maps"` for array of maps, `"ms2maps_name"` and `"ms2maps_comm"` for
+name and comment fields, `"ms2maps_properties"` for optional parameters.
+This extension is compatable with GeoJSON standard which forbids declaration of new types, but allows other fields in GeoJSON objects.
+It is possible to read a few tracks, one map list and one waypoint list from a single FeatureCollection, without collisions of name/comm field.

+Each element of `"ms2maps"` array contains a JSON object with following fields:
+"name", "comm", "proj", "image", "ref", "brd", "image_size", "image_dpi", "tile_size", "tile_swapy", "is_tiled", "tile_minz", "tile_maxz", "min_scale",
+"max_scale", "def_color".

 Coordinates of each waypoint or track point are written in array `[lon, lat, alt, time]`.
 (GeoJSON format requires only `lat` and `lon` fields